 You don’t have to look far for examples.
 All recent technologies have already revealed unintended consequences.
 Social networks have allowed us to connect with others in ways never imaginable.
 Yet it breeds addiction, validates narcissism, and creates an artificial division between us all.

 Let’s change the topic to something more fun: green technology and electric vehicles.
 As I type these words, there’s tremendous excitement about electric cars.
 It’s not just tree huggers or a small group of early adopters who are stoked to try new things.
 Everyone is excited.
 Why?
 Over the last 10 years, Tesla showed people that electric cars can be cool, fast, and fun (everything the Toyota Prius was NOT.)

 Here in 2021, it’s clear that EVs are the only thing certain about the future of the auto industry.
 Every carmaker is loading their lineup with EVs.
-Some are denouncing internal combustion altogether.
-Others are just having fun: The Ford F150 Lightning seems pretty impressive, an honest electric pickup that can also power an entire house for a couple days during a power grid failure.
+Some are denouncing internal combustion altogether: our future is electric!
+Others are just having fun: the Ford F150 Lightning seems pretty impressive, an honest electric pickup that can also power an entire house for a couple of days during a power grid failure.
 If that’s not B-A, I don’t know what is.

 What’s not to like about electric cars?
 We’re having fun and saving the earth too.

 No. Not exactly.
 Those electric cars are powered in part by neodymium, cobalt, and lithium.
 Each of these elements seems to have a moral or environmental hazard: